Had unprotected sex? Worried?

 Talking is easier if you are in a respectful relationship that makes you feel happy and good about yourself and your partner.

-If you haven’t had a talk about condoms before starting sex play, here are some simple and common things to say when you talk about using a condom with your partner:
+Here are some simple and common things to say when you talk about using a condom with your partner:

 If Your Partner Says: I don’t like using condoms.

 If Your Partner Says: It doesn’t feel as good with a condom.